saphanaacademy/Spatial/ESRI_S4HANA/exercises/sdiConfig.md

 ### <a name="sdihdps"></a> Configuring the Data Provisioning Agent

+The Data Provisioning Agent must now be connected to and then registered with your HANA system.
+Data adapters must also be registered with the HANA system and in this case it will be the ABAP Adapter.

 * Click on the Windows icon in the lower left of your desktop client and then type "dpa" and then open the "SAP HANA Data Provisioning Agent...".

 * The DPA Configuration dialogue should now be open.
 Click the "Connect to HANA" button.